Tracardi/tracardi-api/manual/en/docs/sources/index.md

 # Data resources

-In order to kick start your new project with Tracardi needs a new resource.
-That resource defined in Tracardi will give you an identifier which when attached to your track calls will start collecting data about your users.
+In order to kick start data collection Tracardi needs a resource.
+This resource when defined in Tracardi will give you an identifier which when attached to your track calls will start collecting data about your users.
 There are two types of resources.